akuker/adbuino/QuokkADB.md

 ![QuokkADB picture](images/quokkadb.jpg)

+## Special Key-combos
+The special keyboad commands start with `CTRL + SHIFT + CAPLOCK` and a letter key.
+Example: `CTRL + SHIFT + CAPLOCK + V` ghost types the firmware version.
+ - `V` - Ghost types firmware version
+ - `L` - Ghost types the busy LED status (ON/OFF) and saves the new status to flash and will be used when the board powers on again.
+This controls whether the LED blinks when accessing the ADB bus or remains off for light sensitive situations.

 ## Programming
 The firmware version can be found by opening up a empty text document or program that allows typing.